aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pagesetup/_index.md

 ```

 Represents the way comments are printed with the sheet.
-[PrintCommentsType](../../com.aspose.cells/printcommentstype).
+See [PrintCommentsType](../../com.aspose.cells/printcommentstype).

 **Returns:**
 int